Superfund Accomplishments Report - Fiscal Year 2022

 Following up on Progress at the Lower Darby Creek Area Superfund Site a Year After Bipartisan Infrastructure Law Funding

-In 2021, EPA Administrator Michael S. Regan announced plans for an initial $1 billion investment in Superfund’s Remedial Program from the Bipartisan Infrastructure Law at the Lower Darby Creek Area Superfund site.
-The historic announcement was also symbolic for the surrounding communities that have faced long-standing environmental justice issues due to a history of flooding, displacement, hazardous waste dumping by local industry and failed government interventions.
+In 2021, the EPA Administrator announced plans for an initial $1 billion investment in Superfund’s Remedial Program from the Bipartisan Infrastructure Law at the Lower Darby Creek Area Superfund site.
+The historic announcement was also symbolic for the surrounding communities that have faced long-standing issues due to a history of flooding, displacement, hazardous waste dumping by local industry and failed government interventions.
 With the investment, communities living near many of the most serious uncontrolled or abandoned releases of contamination will finally get the protections they deserve.

 Approximately $22 million of that initial investment went to support cleanup actions at the Lower Darby Creek Area site and enabled EPA to accelerate the cleanup timeline for part of that site by over a year.
 The investment allowed EPA to employ an aggressive construction schedule that realized $5 million in savings and resulted in site work being four months ahead of schedule.